clux/facemaulers/east/velddrinnsshar.md

 Necrotic Tempest raging around path to temple.
 DC15 CON save every minute vs 3d6 necro dmg.
 Instate it along with the DS3 entrance fight to spice it up.

+### Miniboss High AC Undead Champion
+Red visor eyes, huge sword.
+Enters with sword dropping from the skies first in city, then he's dropped from an undead griffin.
+Make him fly glide above ground as to unnaturally move.

 ### Sorcer Relics
 Spider familiar tracking them.
 ### Sleeping